Mississippi State University: Athletics

-Mississippi State University's sixteen athletic teams are known as the Bulldogs, which was adopted in 1961.
+Mississippi State University's 16 athletic teams are known as the Bulldogs.
 Previous nicknames included the Aggies and the Maroons.
-Since 1935, the official mascot for Mississippi State has been a live English Bulldog named Bully.
-They compete in Division I of the NCAA and the western division of the 14-member Southeastern Conference (SEC).
-The Bulldogs have garnered a total of 28 conference championships (14 SEC).
+They compete in Division I of the NCAA, in the 16-member Southeastern Conference (SEC).

+Bulldogs athletic teams have won a total of 28 conference championships (14 SEC).
 Mississippi State's most successful sport is baseball.
-The Diamond Dogs have won 17 conference championships (11 SEC) and 6 SEC tournament championships, while making 28 NCAA Tournament, and 12 College World Series appearances, including a 2nd-place finish in 2013, and a national championship in 2021.
-The Diamond Dogs play home games at Dudy Noble Field, Polk-DeMent Stadium, which holds the NCAA record for the largest single on-campus baseball attendance at 15,586 (April 12, 2014, vs. Mississippi).
-In 2021, Mississippi State University won its first, team, national championship in baseball.
-Mississippi State University beat Vanderbilt 2 out of 3 games to take the championship.
+The Diamond Dogs have won 17 conference championships (11 SEC) and 6 SEC tournament championships, while making 28 NCAA Tournament appearances and 12 College World Series appearances.
+The Diamond Dogs play home games at Dudy Noble Field, Polk-DeMent Stadium, which holds the NCAA record for the largest single-game on-campus baseball attendance at 16,423 fans (April 15, 2023, vs. Ole Miss).
+After finishing runner-up in 2013, the Diamond Dogs won their first Men's College World Series in 2021, the university's first national championship in any sport.